phpeso/doc/source/core.rst

 Installation
 ============

+Depend on ``peso/core`` if you are creating an integration:

 .. code-block:: bash

     composer require peso/core

-but generally you don't need to depend on peso/core at all, just install the service you need, ECB for example:
+If you just want to use services directly, just install the service you need, ECB for example:

 .. code-block:: bash

     composer require peso/ecb-service php-http/discovery guzzlehttp/guzzle symfony/cache

+.. _model:

 Model
 =====